Ministry of Justice (Japan): History

 The Ministry of Justice was established in 1871 as the Ministry of Justice (司法省, Shihōshō).
-On February 15, 1948, the Attorney General's Office Establishment Law led to the creation of the Attorney General's Office.
+On February 15, 1948, the Attorney General's Office Establishment Law led to the creation of the Attorney General's Office (法務庁, Hōmu-chō).
 The ministry acquired its present name under the post-war Constitution of Japan in 1952.

 Under the Central Government Reorganization Plan, the Litigation Bureau was disbanded on January 6, 2001.
 The LB was reestablished on April 10, 2015 from the Litigation Department.

 Structure

 The Ministry of Justice is organized in seven bureaus: